jerseyweeds/multistreamnews.tv/prompt.md

   - Use Tailwind CSS gray-800/700 for UI components

 * **Responsive Design:**
-  - Mobile-friendly interface with proper padding/margins
+  - Mobile-friendly interface with responsive grid layout
+  - Progressive enhancement from mobile-first single column to desktop multi-column
+  - Responsive breakpoints at 640px, 768px, 1024px, and 1280px
+  - Video windows maintain aspect ratio and prevent horizontal overflow
+  - Touch-friendly button and control sizing
+  - Appropriate margins and padding for different screen sizes
   - Collapsible sections to save space on smaller screens
-  - Flexible grid that adapts to screen size
+  - Flexible grid that adapts to screen size with appropriate minimum widths

 ## 3. Technical Implementation Requirements